 Below you'll see a list of the best colleges and universities for pursuing a doctor's degree in criminal justice & corrections.

-Any student pursuing a degree in a doctor's degree in criminal justice & corrections has to check out University of Cincinnati - Main Campus.
+Every student pursuing a degree in a doctor's degree in criminal justice & corrections has to look into University of Cincinnati - Main Campus.
 UC is a fairly large public university located in the city of Cincinnati.

-After graduating, criminal justice doctorate recipients generally make an average of $68,763 at the beginning of their careers.
+After graduating, criminal justice doctorate recipients typically make about $68,763 in their early careers.

-It's difficult to beat Nova Southeastern University if you wish to pursue a doctor's degree in criminal justice & corrections.
-NUS Florida is a fairly large private not-for-profit university located in the large suburb of Fort Lauderdale.
+It's difficult to beat Nova Southeastern University if you want to pursue a doctor's degree in criminal justice & corrections.
+NUS Florida is a fairly large private not-for-profit university located in the suburb of Fort Lauderdale.

-Those criminal justice & corrections students who get their doctor's degree from Nova Southeastern University receive $11,900 more than the standard criminal justice graduate.
+Those criminal justice & corrections students who get their doctor's degree from Nova Southeastern University earn $11,900 more than the average criminal justice grad.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.